Tackle.io

 It is the AWS team’s responsibility to understand the thousands of solutions available to their customers and suggest (or introduce) the best one to meet the customer’s needs.
 The AWS team can assist ISVs by providing insight and potentially access to contacts inside the customer account.
 These include:

-AWS referred opportunities, which encompasses the above responsibilities but also includes AWS introducing the partner to the customer opportunity.
+• AWS referred opportunities, which encompass the above responsibilities but also include AWS introducing the Partner to the customer opportunity.

 As you work with AWS in your co-selling efforts, these are the people and roles you’ll most likely interact with: